meetar/heightmap-demos/README.md

 http://meetar.github.io/heightmap-demos/adaptive.html - tie the erosion and scale values to the distance between the camera and the model - this keeps the largest mountains roughly the same size on the screen, independent of the zoom level

-Note: The heightmaps used in these demos (all based on SRTM_US_scaled_2048.jpg) are taken from the SRTM's plate carr�e data and scaled horizontally to roughly match the width of a Mercator projection, for aesthetic purposes.
+Note: The heightmaps used in these demos (all based on SRTM_US_scaled_2048.jpg) are taken from the SRTM's equirectangular data and scaled horizontally to roughly match the width of the equivalent Mercator, for aesthetic purposes.
 As such, they are not suitable for use in any application which might have non-aesthetic import.